hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/01_alignment.md

 * `--outSAMUnmapped`: what to do with unmapped reads
 * `--outSAMattributes`: specify SAM attributes in output file

 > **NOTE:** Default filtering is applied in which the maximum number of multiple alignments allowed for a read is set to 10.
 If a read exceeds this number there is no alignment output.
 To change the default you can use `--outFilterMultimapNmax`, but for this lesson we will leave it as default.

-> "STAR’s default parameters are optimized for mammalian genomes.
-Other species may require significant modifications of some alignment parame- ters; in particular, the maximum and minimum intron sizes have to be reduced for organisms with smaller introns" [[1](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635.full.pdf+html)].
+Also, note that "STAR’s default parameters are optimized for mammalian genomes.
+Other species may require significant modifications of some alignment parameters; in particular, the maximum and minimum intron sizes have to be reduced for organisms with smaller introns" [[1](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635.full.pdf+html)].

 We can access the software by simply using the STAR command followed by the basic parameters described above and any additional parameters.
 The full command is provided below for you to copy paste into your terminal.
 If you want to manually enter the command, it is advisable to first type out the full command in a text editor (i.e. [Sublime Text](http://www.sublimetext.com/) or [Notepad++](https://notepad-plus-plus.org/)) on your local machine and then copy paste into the terminal.
 This will make it easier to catch typos and make appropriate changes.